Prime Video: The 47 Best TV Shows to Watch

 Lorena (2019)

-This documentary series delves into the story of Lorena Bobbitt, the woman who, famously, severed her husband's penis in 1993.
-Executive produced by Jordan Peele, the series explores the incident and the two subsequent trials, providing a fresh look at the decades-old events.
-It's a fascinating, well-researched docuseries that's well worth your attention.
+This comprehensive documentary series tackles the story of Lorena Bobbitt, the woman who, famously, severed her husband's penis in 1993.
+It covers the incident and two subsequent trials, incorporating a wide range of interviews that add illuminating context to the decades-old events.
+It gives much-needed attention to the abuse Bobbitt said she suffered at the hands of her husband, John Wayne Bobbitt.
+Executive produced by Jordan Peele, this well-researched series is well worth your attention.

 LuLaRich (2021)